 One thing we really liked about this tour was that it was educational.
 Our guides were constantly sharing facts and tidbits of information and giving us the background of all the sites we visited.
 One of the most significant moments of history was the Cambodian Civil War, and more importantly, the effect of the Khmer Rouge on the country.

 We couldn’t help but notice the poverty that racked Cambodia, which we learned was attributed to the Khmer Rouge.
 Led by a man named Pol Pot during the Cambodian Civil War, this revolutionist was responsible for the murder of over 20% of Cambodians – more than one in five of his very own people – in an attempt to purify the population from ‘outsider’ and modern influences.
 Pol Pot specifically sought out and slaughtered intellectuals such as doctors, engineers, and teachers in order to return the country to a backward farm-based socialistic society.
-This brought Cambodia to its knees, which is evident 35+ years later.
+This brought Cambodia to its knees, which is still evident more than 35 years later.

 We went to the Tuol Sleng Museum of Genocide, which was originally a complex where the Khmer Rouge interrogated and tortured their victims.
 Thousands of blank-faced pictures of Cambodians are archived within this museum.
-The buildings still have barbed wire wrapped around it’s entrances to prevent victims from escaping.
+The buildings still have barbed wire wrapped around its entrances to prevent victims from escaping.

 The afternoon continued on a lighter note with a ride on a cyclo through the streets of Phnom Penh.
-Cyclos are three-wheeled contraptions (essentially a backwards tricycle) with a comfortable chair on its front, some sort of sun cover, and a driver that pedals on a seat behind.
+Cyclos are three-wheeled contraptions (essentially a backward tricycle) with a comfortable chair on its front, some sort of sun cover, and a driver that pedals on a seat behind.
 Yes, it was utterly, completely touristy as our gang of fifty or so people filled the city streets on brightly colored cyclos, but it was a lot of fun.

 The Royal Palace and Silver Pagoda were nice but no prettier than the U Dong Monastery in our opinion.
 In fact, we enjoyed ourselves more at the monastery because we weren’t around crowds of people.